reichenbch/Sentiment-Analysis/README.md

 Link to the paper- http://www.people.fas.harvard.edu/~yoonkim/data/sent-cnn.pdf

-Used the implementation of models in this paper for Sentiment Analysis on IMDB movie reviews dataset.
+Used the implementation of models in this paper for Sentiment Analysis on movie reviews dataset.

 ## Dataset